-From the moment she stepped in front of the cameras with Prince William in 2010 to announce their engagement, Kate became an instant fashion icon
+From the moment she stepped in front of the cameras with Prince William in 2010 to announce their engagement, Kate became an instant fashion icon.

 For her first "official" appearance, Kate stunned in a royal blue Issa wrap dress, coordinated perfectly with her sapphire ring.
 The look was glamorous without being showy, appropriate without being dowdy and, quite simply, unforgettable.
 The company’s website was inundated and the $535 piece sold out immediately.

-“Kate has done a brilliant job,” says designer India Hicks, whose godfather is none other than Prince Charles.
+“Kate has done a brilliant job,” says designer India Hicks, whose godfather is none other than King Charles.
 “She has been a great ambassador for British fashion.
 She wears [British] high street and luxury [designer] labels beautifully.
 She’s an antidote to all the gloom and doom out there.”

 Though the future Queen of England has long been a fan of popular affordable labels like Zara and Topshop, as time has gone on Catherine has added several of the world’s most luxurious designer brands to her wardrobe befitting her status.

 Most of these labels are, as you might expect, British: Burberry, Alexander McQueen, Temperley London and Erdem.
 But others, like Diane von Furstenberg (she is a huge fan of DvF’s signature wrap dress) and Max Mara, are worn when the occasion calls for something modern and relatable.
 “She is such a beautiful young woman who is comfortable in her own skin,” says von Furstenberg.
 “Everything she wears looks so modern and beautiful on her.”

 Charles Manning, style editor of cosmopolitan.com, says Catherine is very savvy in her fashion choices.
 “She dresses for the specific role she has.
 Catherine has a seemingly unwavering ability to assess a situation and dress accordingly.”